shlee87/pdf-highlighter/docs/developers/index.rst

 For developers
 =====================

-This section documents how to setup a development environment for AnnoPDF
+This section documents how to setup a development environment for openTextbook_Highlighter

-Installing AnnoPDF on a local machine
+Installing openTextbook_Highlighter on a local machine
 -------------------------------------

 Prerequisites